 5. Maternity Jeans/trousers

 They’re basically a pair of jeans/trousers with soft stretchy material around the tummy.
 This over-the-bump bit will give you comfort in moving and walking as it holds your baby bump for you.

 Make sure you buy the same size of jeans/trousers as you normally would before your pregnancy.
 Because I was trying to be clever when I bought my first pair of maternity jeans by getting them in one bigger size.
 They turned out too big!

-To be on the safe side, I suggest you measure your hip around under the bump to get more accurate size.
+To be on the safe side, I suggest you measure your hip around under the bump to get a more accurate size.

 6. One Bigger Size A-line Shirts/Blouses/ Dresses With Front Opening

-I found that wearing A-line shirts/blouses/dresses (aka baby dolls shirt/dress) was the best option during pregnancy.
-Because, they’ll stay wearable literally throughout the pregnancy.
+I found that wearing A-line shirts/ blouses/ dresses (aka baby dolls shirt/dress) was the best option during pregnancy.
+Because they’ll stay wearable literally throughout the pregnancy.
 And even when the baby arrived.
 The style is so classic yet so comfortable depending on the material.

-In the last trimester, you would want to get all your clothing with front opening really.
+In the last trimester, you would want to get all your clothing with the front opening really.
 So that they will be useful to nurse your baby later on.